 With the plots and graphs we were able to generate from the Airsift toolkit, we worked with participants to collect on-the-ground observations and experiences of pollution that together formed narratives for five key locations in the network.
 We developed these narratives into data stories according to the township where the monitoring had taken place.
 The data stories documented pollution levels in Bridgewater, Brooklyn, Dimock, Mehoopany, and Liberty Townships.
 The data stories analyzed the citizen data and observations of pollution events, while providing indications for how to mitigate or reduce pollution based on findings.
 Citizen Sense launched the Pennsylvania Data Stories in April 2016 and, along with participants, shared the findings with state and federal regulators.
-The data stories are provided to the participants, shared the findings with state and federal regulators.

-Soon after we launched the data stories, the ATSDR released a report that documented the results from their parallel follow-up monitoring. $^{60}$ Their report documents how they found elevated $\mathrm{PM}{2.5}$ levels at the test monitoring location, and higher pollution levels were likely attributable to nearby infrastructure.
+Soon after we launched the data stories, the ATSDR released a report that documented the results from their parallel follow-up monitoring.
+60 Their report documents how they found elevated $\rm PM{2.5}$ levels at the test monitoring location, and higher pollution levels were likely attributable to nearby infrastructure.
 The report corroborated the citizen data findings at this Brooklyn Township location.
 These findings also led the ATSDR to recommend that the Pennsylvania DEP develop more robust practices for monitoring and mitigating emissions, particularly from industry.

 Just after the ATSDR made its report public, the Pennsylvania DEP announced that it was undertaking an "unprecedented expansion" of its $PM{2.5}$ monitoring network.
-In turn, the fracking operator whose particular infrastructure was near the ATSDR monitoring location responded that it was disappointed by the DEP's decision to undertake additional air-quality monitoring and that it found the ATSDR's report to be based on "speculative" data.
-Commenting on this news, Rebecca indicated that a speculative approach was in fact not a bad thing, since waiting for harm to be done and then conducting "retrospective public health studies" was less advisable than taking action before harm was done.
+In turn, the fracking operator whose particular infrastructure was near the ATSDR monitoring location responded that it was disappointed by the DEP's decision to undertake additional air-quality monitoring and that it found the ATSDR's report to be based on "speculative" data.62 Commenting on this news, Rebecca indicated that a speculative approach was in fact not a bad thing, since waiting for harm to be done and then conducting "retrospective public health studies" was less advisable than taking action before harm was done.